A 2Cat-inspired model structure for double categories: Introduction

 Just as the composition in $2$-categories can be weakened to obtain the notion of \emph{bicategories}, double categories also admit a weaker version, called \emph{weak double categories}, where horizontal composition is associative and unital up to vertically invertible squares.
 A bicategory $\B$ can then be seen as a horizontal weak double category $\bbH^{w} \B$.
 In \cite{LackBicat}, Lack shows that the category $\Bicats$ of bicategories and strict functors admits a model structure, in which the weak equivalences are again the biequivalences.
 Moreover, the full embedding of $2$-categories into bicategories induces a Quillen equivalence.

-Similarly, we endow the category $\wkDblCat$ of weak double categories and strict double functors with a model structure, whose weak equivalences are again the double biequivalences.
-This is right-induced from two copies of the Lack model structure on $\Bicats$ along an analogous adjunction to the one in \cref{MS-intro}.
+Similarly, we endow the category $\wkDblCat$ of weak double categories and strict double functors with a model structure, whose weak equivalences are again the double biequivalences, and show that analogue statements to those in \cref{MS-intro,theoremC} hold in this weaker setting.
+Furthermore, the full embedding of $\DblCat$ into $\wkDblCat$ is part of a Quillen equivalence, mirroring the Quillen equivalence between $\TwoCat$ and $\Bicats$ of~\cite{LackBicat}.